 Any person who makes a request to a public authority for information must be informed whether the public authority holds that information, and subject to exemptions, must be supplied with that information.

-Individuals already have the right of access to information about themselves under the Data Protection Act 1998.
-As far as public authorities are concerned, the Freedom of Information Act has extended this right to allow public access to all types of information held.
+Individuals already have the right of access to information about themselves under the Data Protection Act.

 The first step is to check whether the information you want is already available.
-If the information is available on the council’s website you will be able to access it there.
+Use the search box above to find information that is already available.

 If the information is not available on the council’s website or if you cannot find what you want in the Publication Scheme, you will need to make your Freedom of Information request.

 To request the Council for information under the Freedom of Information Act or to contact the Council in relation to the Act please write to:

 Democratic and Legal Services